Um, excuse me?

-You’re wrong about what you think a Mastermind is.
+I said you’re wrong.
+You’re wrong about what you think a mastermind group is.

-You see, most entrepreneurs think that any business group meeting on a regular basis is a Mastermind.
+You see, most entrepreneurs think any ole business group that meets on a regular basis is a mastermind.

-But, after asking some questions, I find out they’re in a do-it-yourself, patched-together group of sorts.
+But when I start asking some questions, I usually find out what they’re actually in is a do-it-yourself group of sorts.

 “Hey, so I want to be in a mastermind group and I was wondering if anyone else wants to join me.”